-- → The sensor measurement procedure is described in the EM 120 Installation Manual. - 1 Access the Installation menu. - → Access to the Installation Menu is described on page 25. - → The Parameter fields are described in detail on page 136. - 2 For each of the positioning systems, enter the measured values for forward, starboard and downward position relative to the coordinate system (as required).
+- → The sensor measurement procedure is described in the EM 300 Installation Manual. - 1 Access the Installation menu. - Dedicated fields are available to define the locations of the transducer arrays and the sensors.

-- The sensors may be programmed to calculate data for another place than the physical location of the sensor.
+- → Access to the Installation Menu is described on page 24. - → The Parameter fields are described in detail on page 137. - 2 For each of the positioning systems, enter the measured values for forward, starboard and downward position relative to the coordinate system (as required). - The sensors may be programmed to calculate data for another place than the physical location of the sensor.
 It is the "virtual" location coordinates that must be entered in the installation menu. - 3 For the motion sensor, enter the values for forward, starboard and downward position relative to the coordinate system. - The sensors may be programmed to calculate data for another place than the physical location of the sensor.
 It is the "virtual" location coordinates that must be entered in the installation menu. - 4 For each of the transducer arrays, enter the measured values for forward, starboard and downward position relative to the coordinate system. - 5 Enter the correct and updated vertical location value for the water line.
-This value must be measured at the physical alongship location of the motion sensor when roll is zero. - → Refer to page 13 for further information about the water line setting.
+This value must be measured at the physical alongship location of the motion sensor when roll is zero. - → Refer to page 11 for further information about the water line setting.